 Six modules are taught on the SPHeRE Programme in Population Health and Health Services Research.
 All modules are available in a blended learning format – with a combination of interactive online teaching and face-to-face teaching – allowing for more flexible delivery.
 Teaching takes please each Wednesday (11am-5pm) and occasionally on Thursdays (9am-2pm) from October to April annually.
 Modules are taught in the Royal College of Surgeons in Ireland (RCSI), Trinity College Dublin (TCD) and University College Cork (UCC).
 Each module is assessed through a written assignment and/or presentation.

-This information will also be made available shortly as a printable PDF booklet for download.
+This information is also available as a printable PDF booklet for download below.

 M1: PERSPECTIVES ON PHHSR